Low Blood Pressure - When Blood Pressure Is Too Low

 Symptoms of low blood pressure

-Most health care professionals will only consider chronically low blood pressure as dangerous if it causes noticeable signs and symptoms, such as:
+Constantly low blood pressure can be dangerous if it causes signs and symptoms such as:

 • Confusion